bjmorgan/pimaim/README.md

 Changes in this branch

-Modified output of paramters for potential fitting - triggered by seeting verbose true in runtime.inpt
+Modified output of paramters for potential fitting - triggered by setting verbose true in runtime.inpt

 outputfiles